sharful-umair/Appium_Framework/README.md

 # Features
 List the key features of your project.
 You can use bullet points for clarity.

-- Parellel Execution uisng TestNG
+- Parallel Execution using TestNG
 - Page Object Model Design Pattern
 - Screenshot capture on scenario failure
 - Supports both Android and iOS